Sayf al-Din Inal: Internal unrest

 The mutiny convinced Caliph al-Qa'im to abandon his support for Inal and join the uprising.
 With the caliph providing symbolic legitimacy to the mamluks, they took up arms and assaulted the citadel.
 Finding himself faced with no alternatives, Inal launched an offensive against the mutineers.
 The Royal Mamluk Guard of the citadel resisted the rebels and eventually dispersed the Zahiris.
 Inal had al-Qa'im arrested and imprisoned in Alexandria.
 He was replaced by al-Mustanjid.
-All mamluks with the exception of the royal guard were removed from their positions in citadel and some of the mutineers were either imprisoned or exiled.
-Despite the insurrection, Inal supplied the mamluks with the camels they sought and the expedition to al-Buhayra was carried out.
+All mamluks with the exception of the royal guard were removed from their positions in the citadel, and some of the mutineers were either imprisoned or exiled.
+Despite the insurrection, Inal supplied the mamluks with the camels they sought, and the expedition to al-Buhayra was carried out.

-The young mamluk soldiers mutinied again in December 1456 demanding increased pay to which Inal bowed without resistance or punishment.
+The young mamluk soldiers mutinied again in December 1456 demanding increased pay, to which Inal bowed without resistance or punishment.
 Inal was generally unable to quell the countrywide unrest carried out by the mamluks.
-Several of the sultan's emirs were assaulted and cities and towns were raided.
+Several of the sultan's emirs were assaulted, and cities and towns were raided.
 Worshipers, including women, were harassed at the Mosque of Amr ibn al-As.
 In one incident the sultan himself was chased and attacked with stones, forcing him to briefly flee into the citadel's harem.